pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 6) proxiedBalance:  total delegated amount from other address(es).
 7) rewardBalance:  total pending reward amount, it will be unlocked 1/12 at the end of each Epoch.

+For more detail, please check :ref:`What is FullBalance<What is FullBalance>`.